ohrite/circuit-breakers-2024/presentation.md

 <!--
 For the audience:
-* How many of you are familiar with co-ops?
+* How many of you consider yourself familiar with co-ops?
 * How many of you have been in a co-op in the past?
 * How many of you are in a worker-owned co-op today?
 -->